 Why it worked: Breaking a world record is usually a good way of getting press, but Jaguar used the stunt to show people how rugged its new SUV was.
 The awe-inspiring, dangerous stunt gained the media’s attention while helping to construct a sporty, more rugged brand image in the eyes of consumers.
 So naturally, the affair increased interest in its new SUV.

-13. National Geographic’s Public T-Rex Autopsy
+13. National Geographic’s Public T-Rex PR Stunt

-What appeared to be an injured T-Rex strapped to the back of a flatbed truck was seen cruising around the streets of London in what turns out to be a bizarre PR stunt brought to you by National Geographic.
+What appeared to be an injured T-Rex (Tyrannosaurus rex dinosaur) strapped to the back of a flatbed truck was seen cruising around the streets of London in what turns out to be a bizarre PR stunt brought to you by National Geographic.
 Naturally, the strange sight caught a great deal of attention.

 Why it worked: It’s not every day you see a life-sized dinosaur replica, and never mind one being driven throughout the city.
 Not surprisingly, this put a lot of eyes on National Geographic and landed it a great deal of free press.

-14. Tesla’s First Car in Space
+14. Tesla’s First Car in Space PR Stunt

 Why it worked: Naturally, Tesla’s out-of-this-world stunt got a lot of press.
-What it also did was position Tesla in the minds of consumers as a high-end, modern, and “out of this world” automaker—setting it apart from other luxury automobile manufacturers that are often deemed stuffy and boring.
+What it also did was position Tesla in the minds of consumers as a high-end, modern, and “out-of-this-world” automaker—setting it apart from other luxury automobile manufacturers that are often deemed stuffy and boring.

 15. McDonald’s Women’s Day Flip